mckornfield/goodman-cookbook/_appetizers/01-crab-dip.md

 * Combine all ingredients except the almonds
 * Put in ceramic ovenproof serving dish
 * Top with almonds and bake at 375° for 30 minutes
-* Serve with gounnet crackers
+* Serve with gourmet crackers

 <!-- |2 cups|whole almonds blanched|